jackfranklin/tilvim/_posts/2013-04-24-reindenting.md

     vnoremap > >gv

 This means that when I run `>`, the selection I indented is selected for me again, so I can then keep hitting `>` however many times I need to get the code indented just right.
 This is one of my favourite snippets in my [.vimrc](https://github.com/jackfranklin/dotfiles/blob/master/.vimrc#L87).

+Note: it's been pointed out to me that instead of this I could just use the dot command (`.`), which repeats the last change.
+Normally I do, but in this instance I found it much easier to add the mapping above.